Samkth123/KTH-md/CC.md

 #### Frequently asked questions
 1. when to use brainstorming?
-	1. When interviewr asks for list
+	1. When interviewr asks for list (they dont want list they want structure)
-	2. or when asked open "why do you think" or "what "
+	2. or when asked open "why do you think" or "what do you think" questions
 2. how to handle what else questions?
+	1. Interviewers press you.
+If they just want lots of volume, just give it to them
+	2. Practice for "what else" questions by generating 30 ideas for every brainstorming you practice.
 3. no time to think?
-No paper allowed? just say whats on my mind?
-Should i still be structurd
+No paper allowed? just say whats on my mind dont be structured?
+Should i still be structured?
+	1. This is a trap, you will get declined if you answer unstructured
+	2. ALWAYS be structured even if they tell you not to
+	3. As you get better, learn how to brainstorm on the fly (especially for final round interviews)

+When to not brainstorm:
+- If interviewer answers your questions
+- If you can get data if you ask for it (dont just assume stuff)
+-  Dont give opinions, only hypothesis and data